 • A new front door: The entrance is everything, but it doesn’t cost much.
 Micetich says a new front door will typically cost between $500 and $1,500 and return around 65 percent of its value.
 “To maximize this ROI,” she advises, “go with a door that is both aesthetically pleasing and exceptionally durable.”

 • New windows: Depending on the kind of windows you choose, you can spend as little as $200 per window of $1,300, according to Micetich – an amount that can add up if you have a lot of windows to replace.
-“For that price, however, you’ll get a 68 percent return on investment, improved energy efficiency, and some added visual updates on both the interior and exterior of your home,” she says.
+“For that price, however, you’ll get around a 65 percent return on investment, improved energy efficiency, and some added visual updates on both the interior and exterior of your home,” she says.
+This figure includes both wood and vinyl frame replacements.

 • Sprucing up your living room: Micetich says that taking steps to focus on the central gathering place in your home can deliver a typical return of 53 percent.
 “Completing many projects simultaneously, such as adding an accent wall, replacing the wallpaper and repainting the ceilings have a cumulative effect on this ROI,” she says.
 “Even tiny projects like adding slipcovers, updating the lighting, and decluttering the space have an impact when dealing with prospective buyers.”

-As you can see, the cost spent on a project doesn’t necessarily correlate to return on investment/improvement in home value.
+These figures demonstrate an essential lesson for any homeowner to understand before breaking ground on any type of project: The cost spent on a renovation doesn’t necessarily correlate to return on investment/improvement in home value.
 Interestingly, the less one spends, the better the ROI sometimes.
-For example, Remodeling’s “2022 Cost vs. Value Report” notes that a minor kitchen upgrade, costing under $30,000, recoups 71 percent of its outlay, while a major remodel, costing over $80,000, returns only 56 percent.
+For example, Remodeling’s “2023 Cost vs. Value Report” notes that a major kitchen remodel that costs nearly $80,000 only returns only 42 percent, while a minor $27,000 one had a 86 percent ROI.

 No matter what you decide to do to upgrade your home, Micetich recommends making decisions based on broad appeal.
 “Be mindful that if you are taking on a project for ROI, it is key to avoid hyper-personalization,” she says, “especially in material and design choices.”

-According to the 2022 Houzz & Home study, 34 percent of homeowners went over budget with their most recent projects in 2021.
+While a big renovation might have you dreaming about what your home will look like when it’s done, make sure you consider all the potential headaches, frustrations and costs that can arise between now and then.
+According to the 2023 Houzz & Home Study, 27 percent of homeowners faced trouble staying on budget.
 As you plan for your project, it’s important to recognize that buying supplies and paying your contractor aren’t the only cost considerations.
-From securing permits to finding a short-term rental if the property isn’t livable during the renovation, there are plenty of hidden expenses that can create some additional challenges.
+From securing permits to finding a short-term rental if the property isn’t habitable during the renovation, there are plenty of hidden expenses that can create some additional challenges Some 21 percent of homeowners had issues staying on schedule with their project.
+That extended timeline can lead to higher costs — not to mention the higher pain of asking your in-laws if you can stay for another month.